adventuregamestudio/ags/PSP/readme.txt

   to a file.
 The game will then quit and reopen the menu.
 - Generally savegames are not compatible between the PC and PSP version of the engine.

 These glitches can appear, affecting the game experience:
 - Games which make use of advanced scripting might run slow, possibly making them unplayable.
 - Sound will stutter in certain instances, e.g. when loading/saving.
 - When skipping cutscenes, the PSP may appear to hang for several seconds.
 - The frame rate drops when several sounds are played at once.

+Glitches affecting games made with AGS version prior to 3.2x:
+- Objects on screen might overlap in the wrong order.

 Compatibility note on specific games: